bstnbuck/Proof-of-Work-using-Vlang/README.md

 Execute/Debug:
 * If you want to execute the Proof-of-Work run the program in console with `v run main.v`.
+* After that enter the leading hex-nulls the hash should have.
+Should like this: **0000** => Otherwise an error will be printed and the program exits.

 Using **VS-Code**:
 With VS-Code you can easily edit the Code, but be very careful of what you change!